Just some of our mahi…

 Poi Tukua set out to weave a vibrant tapestry of cultural pride and unity across Aotearoa in support of the 2023 FIFA Women’s World Cup.
 The heart of the campaign was poi, an iconic element of te ao Māori.

-Tāniko Collective led the campaign from conception to implementation, partnering with MBIE, Sport NZ and the Ministry of Education to to rally the nation.
+Tāniko Collective developed and led the campaign from conception to implementation, partnering with FIFA.
 Tāniko collaborated with EightyOne and The Hood & Co to create engaging, culturally rich content.
 Videos showcasing how to make and use poi were crafted in both Te Reo and English, aiming to captivate and educate tamariki and rangatahi across the nation.

 Poi Tukua brilliantly bridged Māori and non-Māori communities, turning poi into a national symbol of support for the athletes.
 This campaign wasn’t just about sports; it was a celebration of culture, bringing poi into the global limelight.